james-a-rob/KodaStream/README.md

 - Web-based video creation UI (Coming Soon!)

 ## 🚀 Quick Start

-### With Docker
+### Option 1
-1. Ensure Docker is installed on your machine.
+1. Ensure that FFmpeg, PostgreSQL, Redis and Mino are installed on your system.
 2. Clone this repo.
 3. Create a `videos` directory inside the `backend` folder.
 Add any videos you want to use here.
 Two example videos can be found in the `example-videos` directory.
-4. Run `make up` from the root of the project.
-5. Call the REST API to create new interactive content.

-### Alternativly, without Docker
-1. Ensure that FFmpeg and PostgreSQL are installed on your system.
-2. Clone this repo.
-3. Create a `videos` directory inside the `backend` folder.
-Add any videos you want to use here.
-Two example videos can be found in the `example-videos` directory.
+4. Setup environment variables
-4. Navigate to the backend directory.
+5. Navigate to the backend directory.
-5. Run `npm install` followed by `npm run start:dev`
+6. Run `npm install` followed by `npm run start:dev`
-6. Call the REST API to create new interactive content.
+7. Call the REST API to create new video streams.

 #### Example Request